What our students are saying:

 Gerri Houlihan will teach Wednesdays in September, November, and December.
 Renay Aumiller will teach Wednesdays in October and all Wednesdays during the 2015 Winter/Spring term.

 This class begins with a floor warmup focusing on alignment and releasing excess tension in the muscles.
 From there we make our way to standing utilizing exercises that help us define the most anatomically-efficient pathways in our bodies – spiraling, falling, flying, finding our center of gravity, tipping upside-down.
 This practice will then lead us into larger combinations in which we explore how to use less muscular energy and expand the range of our movement at the same time.

-This Pilates class is a unique blend of Pilates, Yoga and dance exercises designed as a gentle, refreshing mind-body workout that emphasizes proper breathing, correct spinal and pelvic alignment, and concentration on smooth, flowing movements to become acutely in tune with your body.
+This Pilates class is a unique blend of Pilates, yoga, and dance exercises designed as a gentle mind-body workout that emphasizes proper breathing, correct spinal and pelvic alignment, and concentration on smooth, flowing movements to become acutely in tune with your body.
 The quality of movement is valued over quantity of repetitions.
-You will learn how to strengthen your core or center of the body, gain long, lean muscles and flexibility, and how to move efficiently.
+You will learn how to gain long, lean muscles and flexibility, and how to move efficiently.
 Many of the exercises are performed in reclining or sitting positions, and most are low impact and partially weight bearing.
 This class is a safe, gentle, yet challenging way to an evenly conditioned body.
-Yoga mat or towel required.
+Yoga mat or towel recommended.